Eat a Balanced Diet

 Hokie Wellness is here to support you with all of your nutrition and wellness goals!
 Check out these programs that are happening on campus for employees:

 Sit down with a nutrition counselor and they will provide you with the knowledge resources and skills to successfully develop and maintain a healthy lifestyle.
 Your nutrition counselor will assess your current habits and help you set and maintain health goals.
-Appointments are available in the fall and spring semesters, and are free to all in the university community.
+Appointments are available year-round and are free to all in the university community.

 Weight Watchers and the Commonwealth of Virginia are committed to helping Virginia Tech employees achieve their weight loss goals by offering both the monthly pass and the online subscription.
 Join a group of fellow employees to meet weekly to support each other in your weight loss goals!